Estimated reading time: 4 minutes

-Investigating a worksite incident – a fatality, injury, illness, or close call – provides employers and workers the opportunity to identify hazards in their operations and shortcomings in their safety and health programs.
+All incidents, regardless of size or impact, need to be investigated.
+Whether it is a fatality, injury, illness or a close call, an effective incident investigation and report process helps employers understand what happened and why it happened.
+It presents an opportunity to identify operational hazards and shortcomings in the safety and health programs.
 Most importantly, it enables employers and workers to identify and implement the corrective actions necessary to prevent future incidents.